Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Bulky, unstable design.

-The headphones are below-average for office use.
-The passive noise isolation will not block the chatter of a busy office.
-They don't leak as much as some of the other closed-back over-ears, but you may distract your colleagues at higher volumes.
-Unfortunately, they're very tight on the head and not breathable, which is not ideal if you're looking for a good pair of headphones to wear during your entire shift.
+The Sennheiser HD 280 Pro are poor for office use.
+Their disappointing noise isolation won't do much to block the chatter of a busy office, and while they don't leak as much as some of the other closed-back over-ears, you'll still distract your colleagues at higher volumes.
+Unfortunately, they fit quite tight on the head and aren't very breathable, which isn't ideal if you're looking for a good pair of headphones to wear during your entire shift.

 Pros